-Who doesn't love a good freeze frame?
-If there is a moment in your video that you would like to capture as a still image, you can do so by clicking the rectangle at the bottom of play menu, and selecting Capture Frame.
+Who doesn't love a good freeze-frame?
+If there is a particular moment in your video that you would like to capture as a still image, you can do that by clicking the rectangle at the bottom of the play menu and selecting Capture Frame.